Transparency

 Applying for supplementary insurance for alternative medicine is usually straightforward, but a few points deserve attention.

-Applications often include limited health questions, typically focusing on existing conditions or ongoing treatments; inaccurate or incomplete information can lead to issues later.
+Applications often include limited health questions, typically focusing on existing conditions or ongoing treatments.
+Inaccurate or incomplete information can lead to issues later.

 Some tariffs include waiting periods during which treatment costs must be paid privately, with coverage beginning only after the waiting period ends.
 Waiting periods are typically 3 months, although some providers may waive them.